samueltwallace/book-notes/README.md

 # book-notes
-Storage for my extra math notes
+Transcriptions of notes from various textbooks.